 Scandal: Abby, on Stephen: "I don't understand why a successful, charming man like him, with a good job, needs to sleep with whores."
 Abby is hardly an innocent, nor Stephen's actual wife.

 SCTV: Dave Thomas did at least two characters in yellowface.
-Thomas played Lin Ye Tang in multiple episodes, while playing Tim Ishimuni in 3.
+Thomas plays Lin Ye Tang in multiple episodes, while playing Tim Ishimuni in 3.

-Skins has a somewhat...casual attitude toward teenage sex, which significantly freaks out the leftpondian audience; British viewers, on the other hand, view it as merely as an over-the-top if, at heart, accurate depiction.
+Skins has a somewhat...casual attitude toward teenage sex, which significantly freaks out American audiences; British viewers, on the other hand, view it as merely as an over-the-top if, at heart, accurate depiction.
 Particularly, the U.S. version of Skins had to change the resolution of the Hot for Student relationship in the first season.
-While the British don't exactly look kindly upon student-teacher romances, in America the cultural taboo against it is so strong that even a neutral portrayal (as the original British version gave) would be seen as irresponsible.
+While the British don't exactly look kindly upon student-teacher romances, in America the cultural taboo against it is so strong that even a neutral portrayal (as the original British version gives) would be seen as irresponsible.
 So in the American version, we see Chris and Tina's relationship get found out, and Tina arrested and fired with a promise never to contact Chris again.
-In the original, Chris simply realized that Jal was better for him than Angie (the character on which Tina was based), and they both moved on.
+In the original, Chris simply realizes that Jal is better for him than Angie (the character on which Tina was based), and they both move on.

-Star Trek: The Next Generation: Picard's refusal to save populations threatened with natural disaster in the episodes "Homeward" and "Pen Pals" due to being prewarp, so doing so would violate the Prime Directive.
+Star Trek: The Next Generation gives a possible In-Universe Example with Picard's refusal to save populations threatened with natural disaster in the episodes "Homeward" and "Pen Pals" due to being prewarp, so doing so would violate the Prime Directive.
+Kirk would not approve...

 Star Trek: Enterprise doesn't have the Directive yet, but the crew still makes some pretty dissonant noninterference decisions: